Confession, I Didn’t Love Dublin

 A few days ago I was scrolling through Instagram when I came across a post from Vanessa with the blog Tunipseed Travel.
 She had posted a photo of Dublin and commented that it’s not a place that she loves.
 She likes Dublin, feels comfortable when she’s there, but she doesn’t love the city.
 I posted a comment agreeing because here’s the truth; despite living for a year and a bit in Dublin, working there, (and visiting many times after I lived in Donabate for a several months), I never fell in love with Dublin.

 I’ve debated writing about this before, but I always had a hard time gathering my thoughts.
 Part of me felt guilty that I never “fell in love with Dublin” as I thought I would before moving there.
-I didn’t hate Dublin; I’ve never hated any place I’ve visited.
-There are some places that when I arrived there I fell in love with right away.
+I didn’t hate Dublin.
+There have been some places that I’ve fallen in love with right away.
 However, there are a lot more places I’ve visited that I’ve found to be more “all right.”
 With those places, there isn’t any, “this place is so amazing” feeling that comes over me.
-And feeling just okay about a place is actually okay.
+Feeling just “okay” about a place is actually okay.
 Whether someone loves, just likes, or even hates a place is pretty subjective.
 Not every place is going to be the greatest place on earth for every person.

-Part of me wonders if the reason I didn’t love Dublin was because of the circumstances that I was there.
-My experience may have been a little bit different than someone who goes to Dublin for a vacation.
-I moved to Dublin on a temporary working holiday visa, without having ever visited the city (or Ireland) before.
-Upon arrival, I was already anxiously trying to find a place to live, find a job, and doing all the other little things you need to do when moving to another country.
+I often wonder if the reason I didn’t love Dublin was because of the circumstances that I was there.
+My experience was a lot different than someone going to Dublin for a vacation.
+I moved to Dublin on a temporary working holiday visa, having never visited the city (or anywhere else in Ireland) before.
+Upon arrival, I was already anxiously trying to find a place to live, a job, and doing all the other little things you need to do when moving to another country.
 None of this went as smoothly as I anticipated, and this probably coloured my Dublin experience in a more negative light than if I’d just been there on vacation.
 I didn’t know anyone before moving to Ireland, and getting comfortable in Dublin (feeling that I knew what I was doing and where I was going) took time.
-If I could equate my feelings about my time in Dublin with a Facebook relationship status update it would be, “it’s complicated.”
+Equating my feelings about my time in Dublin with a relationship status update would be “it’s complicated.”

 Another thing I enjoyed in Dublin was seeing the colourful Georgian doors.

 Eventually, I felt comfortable in Dublin.
-I figured out how to get around town, and always felt a little proud when I could point lost tourists the right way when they asked for directions.
-I began to understand the North Dublin accent (the area where I lived and worked).
-I got to know what some of the Irish slang I’d heard meant.
-I’d go grocery shopping at Lidl or the big Tesco in Clarehall.
+Soon, I figured out how to get around town.
+I felt proud when I could give accurate directions to lost tourists.
+It took time, but I began to understand the North Dublin accent (the area where I lived and worked).
+I got to know what some of the Irish slang I heard meant.
+I’d go grocery shopping at Lidl or the big Tesco in Clarehall close to where I lived.
 I’d pick up a spicy chicken fillet roll from the deli.
-I felt comfortable going into a pub and getting a drink.
+I felt comfortable going into a pub and ordering a drink.
 Maybe I wasn’t a local, but I was local-adjacent.
 Yet, part of me knew while I was in Dublin that this wasn’t my home.
 That I was an observer, just there for a short period of my life.

 Thinking about it I’m glad I didn’t fall in love with Dublin.
-The places I’ve fallen in love with instantaneously (like Montreal, London, New York, New Orleans, Madrid, Hong Kong) are ones I visited on short vacations (usually a week or less).
-If I lived in any of those cities it would be a very different experience than simply being there on a holiday.
+Places I’ve fallen in love with instantaneously like Montreal, or Hong Kong I visited on short vacations.
+Living there would be a completely different experience than being there on a holiday.
 Moving to and living in Dublin made me realize how different that experience is from just travelling somewhere.
 It’s fun to wander around a city to find a nice spot to grab lunch or a museum to visit.
 It’s a lot less fun rushing around a city handing out resumes and looking for a place to live.
 Plus, if I had fallen instantly in love with Dublin it would have made it much harder to leave.
-Even though I may have not fallen in love with Dublin I still found it hard to leave when I had to go home to Canada.
+I didn’t love Dublin, but it was still hard to leave when I had to go back to Canada.

-This post isn’t meant to discourage you from travelling to Dublin or Ireland in general.
-Dublin has a lot of great things to see and do.
-For anyone going to Ireland, it’s worth stopping in the capital for a few days at least.
-There are many day trips close to Dublin to places like the Wicklow Mountains, Dún Laoghaire, Howth, Malahide, even Donabate (where I lived for a bit).
-You could easily stay in Dublin for a week or longer and find lots to do.
+This post isn’t meant to discourage you from travelling to Dublin.
+There are lots great things to see and do in the city.
+For anyone going to Ireland, it’s worth stopping in Dublin for a few days.
+There are day trips close to Dublin to the Wicklow Mountains, Dún Laoghaire, Howth, Malahide, and even Donabate (where I lived for a bit).
+You could easily stay in Dublin for a week or longer.

 I don’t regret moving to Dublin, even when it was hard.
-I knew living abroad was an experience I wanted to have at least once in my life.
-As the character of Dot sings in the musical Sunday in the Park with George, “the choice may have been mistaken, the choosing was not. ” I don’t know if moving to Dublin was a mistake or not, but it taught me many things I hadn’t known before, including things about myself.
-In spite of the hard times, or maybe because of them, I’m glad I lived in Dublin and got that experience.
+Living abroad was an experience I always wanted.
+As one my favourite lyrics in the musical Sunday in the Park with George goes, “the choice may have been mistaken, the choosing was not. ” I don’t know if moving to Dublin was a mistake or not, but it taught me many things I didn’t know before.
+Despite the hard times, or maybe because of them, I’m glad I lived in Dublin and got that experience.

-Have you been somewhere that you would equate to the “it’s complicated” relationship status on Facebook?
+Have you been somewhere that you would equate to the “it’s complicated” relationship status?

 Scroll to Top